 This all started on a surf trip…

 Hi, my name is Klemen Surk and I am the owner of DryTide backpacks.
-I won’t lie, I am passionate about outdoors and especially surfing.
-Which is how I came on to the idea of developing a DryTide backpack.
-I came with contact with dry bags a few years ago when I started making two day stand up padding trips to hidden bays and islands in the Adriatic sea.
-I short paddle trip doesn’t require much but for two days there are all sorts of clothes, food and equipment that you need to take with you and put on you SUP.
+To say I am passionate about outdoors and especially surfing would be putting it very mildly:).
+Being outdoor a lot (especially surfing) has led me to the idea of developing a waterproof backpack.
+I came in contact with dry bags a few years ago when I started making two day stand up padding trips to hidden bays and islands in the Adriatic sea.
+A short paddle trip doesn’t require much but if you make it a two day trip you will need clothes, food, camping gear…and other things that you need to take with you and put on you SUP.
 Things that can not get wet.
 So dry bags came in very handy.
 But there was something missing.
-Then I started making surf trips to remote places in Indonesia.
-Tropical rainstorms can come out of nowhere, it can rain when you step out of the plane, when your bag is in the back of a pickup truck on the way to the ferry, or when you are riding your scooter to a surf spot or to the nearest town, when you are trekking through the jungle.
-Then there are boat rides, when you are on a small open boat going to the next island, going surfing…in all these cases dry bags worked, but I have soon realized that there are two huge things missing.
+Later I started making surf trips to remote places in Indonesia.
+Tropical rainstorms can come out of nowhere, it can rain when you step out of the plane, when your backpack is in the back of a pickup truck on the way to the ferry, when you are riding your scooter to a surf spot or to the nearest town, or when you are trekking through the jungle.
+A regular backpack is great for carrying your gear while traveling through Indo, but again, there was something missing.
+There was a constant worry in the back of my head, what if it rains, what if my belongings get wet?
+For the boat rides going from island to island, going surfing…I carried additional dry bags but with dry bags there were two huge things missing.

 First, a dry bag is a pain to carry around!
 It is ok when you have to carry it a short way from your car to the beach and put it on your stand up paddle board, but for anything more it is really really uncomfortable.
 Even if it has straps these cut into your shoulders as soon as you are carrying more that just a towel.
 And second, dry bags lack pockets to organize your things.
 Keys, cameras, phones, wallets, sunscreen, surf wax, glasses, power bars… they all seem to always end up on the very bottom of the dry bag and I have spend half of my time blindly fishing with my hand at the bottom of the bag hoping to catch what I am looking for.

 On the other hand a regular backpacks, even when made out of waterproof material, will get wet when things get extreme.
 Stitches and zippers is where the water will eventually get in.
 I used to put all my clothes and gadgets into plastic bags and then into my backpack but even then you are out of luck if your backpack falls over the edge of the boat and lands into the sea.